JezuzLizard/Bonus-Survival-Maps-for-BO2/INSTRUCTIONS.md

-set randomizeMapRotation 0 //set this to 1 to enable randomized map rotation set customMapRotationActive 0 //set this to 1 to enable map rotation set customMap "tunnel" //the initial map or constant map if map rotation is off
+set randomizeMapRotation 0 //set this to 1 to enable randomized map rotation set customMapRotationActive 0 //set this to 1 to enable map rotation set customMap "tunnel" //the initial map or constant map if map rotation is off set perkSlotIncreaseKills 0 // Set Amount of Kills each player must earn to increase their perk slots (0 turns off this option)
 ```

 # How to modify